 The 3-2-1 backup strategy is made up of three rules, which are:

 Three copies of your data- Copy 1 is your original data (your primary copy).
-You should then have at least two backup copies.
+For most people, this data is located on the C drive of their computer.
+You should also have at least two backup copies of this data.

 Two different storage types- Both backup copies should be kept on two separate storage types to minimize the chance of failure.
 Storage types could include a USB flash drive, internal hard drive, external hard drive, removable storage drive, DVD, tape or cloud backup.